 A feature is any software component that can be licensed; for example, SpinFire Ultimate is a feature.
 Specifically, any component that gets checked out/checked in is considered a feature.

 A flag that indicates whether or not a feature can be borrowed.

 Specifies how long (in hours) a feature can be borrowed.

 SpinFire Ultimate determines if a license "floats" by looking at the configuration code.
 If the license is a floating license, then the license.al file will include an xml node that is the floating-license text.
 SpinFire Ultimate will extract the text and save it to disk as a new file, sfpflv2.dat, which is then used by the floating-license system.

-If a floating license server is already installed, you must update it to the latest Floating License Manager in order to be able to use SpinFire 11.7.1 .
+If a floating license server is already installed, you must update it to the latest Floating License Manager in order to be able to use SpinFire 11.7.1 and later releases .
 Simply follow the instructions here to upgrade the existing Floating License Manager.

 On startup, SpinFire Ultimate 11.7.x will no longer copy any existing license files from SpinFire 10.x.x.
 Ensure that after the Floating License Manager has been updated with the latest license file that the files are then copied to the SpinFire end user machines or that they use Activate Floating License to grab the new License files from the server.
 Do not use Activate Online for Floating Licenses, One of the reasons being that it will not take into account any specified ports that has been configured on the Server.